nntam/clean-code/README.md

 This book will make you work, *and work hard*.
 What kind of work will you be doing?

-You'll be reading code—lots of code.
+You'll be reading code, lots of code.
 And you will be challenged to think about what's right about that code and what's wrong with it.

 This book into three parts:
 * First part: The first several chapters describe the principles, patterns, and practices of writing clean code.
 * Second part: It consists of several case studies of ever-increasing complexity.
-Each case study is an exercise in cleaning up some code—of transforming code that has some problems into code that has fewer problems.
+Each case study is an exercise in cleaning up some code of transforming code that has some problems into code that has fewer problems.
 * Third part: It is a single chapter containing a list of heuristics and smells gathered while creating the case studies.

 ## Chapter 1 - Clean Code

 ### There will be code

-*Programmers simply won't be needed because business people will generate programs from specifications* -> Nonsense!
+*Programmers simply won't be needed because business people will generate programs from specifications*

+=> Nonsense!
 We will never be rid of code, because code represents the details of the requirements

 ### Bad code